amelikov/tutorials/nuget/README.md

 ### Download and install .NET Core
 Download and install
 [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.302-windows-x64-installer)
 from Microsoft.
-This is very simple process - grab executable from Microsoft, and run it.
+This is very simple process - just \
-If it asks for a reboot after installation - let it reboot.
+grab the executable from Microsoft, and run it.
+If it asks for a reboot after installation \
+let it reboot the server.

 ### Download BaGet server
 The BaGet releases are available free at [GitHub BaGet repository](https://github.com/loic-sharma/BaGet/releases/).